guardian/consent-management-platform/README.md

 type: `Object` or `undefined`

-Reports the user's consent to the various TCFv2 uses:
+Reports the user's preferences to the TCFv2 purposes:

 ```js
 {